Low-Earth Satellite Orbit Determination Using Deep Convolutional Networks with Satellite Imagery: Introduction

-The current state-of-the-art technique for obtaining orbital data relies on systems of well-connected ARCs that provide range and range-rate measurements.
-From these measurements, the position and velocity of a satellite are calculated \cite{GEOSAR, ODfifty}, and the initial state is refined by means of differential correction techniques such as least squares or Kalman filtering techniques.
-ARCs are used with synthetic aperture radar (SAR), where the primary objective is to obtain high-resolution images.
+Satellite orbit determination is the computational process of determining the satellite's state, or ephemeris, as a function of time using sets of measurements collected onboard the satellite or by ground-based tracking stations \cite{schutz2004, ODfifty}.
+The classical method for orbit determination relies on a Kalman filter.
+However, the orbital data required for the Kalman filter to work is provided by systems of well-connected active radar calibrators (ARCs) that provide range and range-rate measurements.
 ARCs send pulses regularly from antennas and store the resulting echoes in a two-dimensional (2D) matrix, which is referred to as the raw data.
-Then, through the use of an SAR processor, a focused image is obtained after two compressions have been performed on the received raw data \cite{GEOSAR, introSAR}.
+Then, through the use of an synthetic aperture radar (SAR) processor, a focused image is obtained after two compressions have been performed on the received raw data \cite{GEOSAR, introSAR}.
 The first compression is performed along the range direction, using a matched filter, and the second is performed along the azimuth direction, with the signal being compressed by an SAR algorithm.
 The primary issue with the use of SAR, and ARC, however, is that the lateral resolution degrades with increasing operating distance \cite{GEOSAR}, and other factors such as frequency shift can exacerbate the inaccuracies even further \cite{SARARCIEEE}.